411th Infantry Regiment

 The 411th regimental insignia consisted of a half-blue and half-white divided dancette, which represents the white mountains and blue sky of Colorado.
 The upper register of the shield depicted a rattlesnake coiled and ready to strike.
 The regimental motto, "Paratus Ferire" translated from Latin as "Ready to Strike," typifying the spirit of the 411th Infantry Regiment.
 The 411th Infantry Regiment was originally organized on June 3, 1916 and became a unit of the Army Reserves 103rd Division, headquartered in Denver, Colorado.

-The Unit Journal for the 411th Infantry Regiment is available in the document section.
+The Unit Journal for the 411th Infantry Regiment is available here.

-The Morning Reports for the 411th Infantry Regiment are available in the document section.
+The Morning Reports for the 411th Infantry Regiment are available here.

-The Combat and After Action Reports for the 411th Infantry Regiment are available in the document section.
+The Combat and After Action Reports for the 411th Infantry Regiment are available here.

-Photo Credit: Unknown photographer, SC 196444-S- Seventh Army infantrymen move through rain and mist to assault a nearby town in the new advance on German held territory.
+Header Photo: Unknown photographer, SC 196444-S- Seventh Army infantrymen move through rain and mist to assault a nearby town in the new advance on German held territory.
 Raon L'Etape area, France.
-17 November, 1944.
+November 17, 1944.
 U.S. Army Signal Corps Archive via Flickr.